marcospf96-pf/CITIS/README.md

 # Install

 pip install -U python-jobspy

-#There are 2 sections, one for the Base code and the other one to filter just entry level positions.
+**There are 2 sections, one for the Base code and the other one to filter just entry level positions.**

-# Modify Values

-Modify the values from the step 1 section and add the search tearm , location and number of results.

 # Entry Level